What is Orbitmuse's copyright policy?

 - a description of the copyrighted work that you claim has been infringed;

-- a description of where the material that you claim is infringing is located on the Site, sufficient for Orbitmuse to locate the material;
+- a description of where the material that you claim is infringing is located on the website, sufficient for Orbitmuse to locate the material;

 - your address, telephone number, and email address;